 "will season 3 of ted lasso be the last?" emmy's version pic.twitter.com/t0gOGrcSzQSeptember 13, 2022

-For their part, Warner Bros. are open to continuing the series in some guise.
-The studio's Head of Television Channing Dungey told THR (opens in new tab): "The way they pitched out the season, it would work very well should [season three] be the end.
+Warner Bros. are open to continuing the series in some guise, with Head of Television Channing Dungey saying (via THR): "The way they pitched out the season, it would work very well should [season three] be the end.
 Audiences will be satisfied with how they resolve the end of the season.
 But there is still an opportunity and path for us to do more.
 We will see how everything comes together; there are a lot of moving pieces here and there’s a continued enthusiasm to keep telling these stories."

-If it does stick around for longer, we could certainly use more of the show’s wonderful positivity.
-In the vein of the show’s iconic single-word phrase – “Believe” – we’re keeping faith that Ted Lasso will continue after season 3.
+If Ted Lasso sticks around for longer, we could certainly use more of the show’s wonderful positivity.
+In the vein of the show’s iconic single-word phrase – "Believe" – we’re holding out hope that Ted Lasso will continue after season 3.
 Still, if this is the end of the line, at least we can see (and play as) Ted and Richmond in FIFA 23.

 For more Apple TV Plus-based content, watch these other six big-hearted comedies if you're a fan of Ted Lasso.
 Alternatively, check out the best Apple TV Plus movies or everything we know about Severance season 2.

 Sign up to receive daily breaking news, reviews, opinion, analysis, deals and more from the world of tech.